ZeroKlu/python-crash-course/01 - Python Crash Course/Part I - Basics/Ch08_Functions/Lessons/03_positional_versus_keyword_args.md

 ### All Argument Are Required

 By default, every argument is required.
-If we omit an argument when calling a function, we will receive an error.
+If we omit an argument when calling a function, we will receive a `TypeError`.

 ```python
 describe_pet("fido")